Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 The following libraries and resources were used during the project (code examples provided):

-- **Kaggle** was both the source of and means of downloading the project dataset:
+- **Kaggle** was both the source and means of downloading the project dataset:

   ![kaggle_data_retrieval](./assets/images/kaggle_dataset_download_image.png)